Third North Carolina Regiment (1898–1899)

-The Third North Carolina Regiment was an American military unit composed of colored troops from North Carolina mustered into federal service in the Spanish–American War.
+The Third North Carolina Regiment was a United States military unit composed of colored troops from North Carolina mustered into federal service in the Spanish–American War.
 Unlike most regiments at the time, it was entirely led by black officers.
 The unit did not see active service in conflict and spent most of its existence in camps in North Carolina, Tennessee, and Georgia.

 Background

 Black Americans had mixed feelings about the outbreak of the Spanish–American War in 1898.
 Many were disaffected by the racial discrimination they faced and felt unobligated to serve a country which denied them equal treatment.
 Others, including leading blacks in Wilmington, North Carolina, saw the war as an opportunity to demonstrate bravery and patriotism to white Americans.
 Following the American Civil War, most black military units in North Carolina were disbanded at the behest of whites; in 1898, there was only a single 40-man black unit in the State Guard, the Charlotte Light Infantry.
 President of the United States William McKinley called upon citizens to volunteer to serve, and the federal government set recruitment quotas for states so that volunteer units could be created.
 Within the formal United States Army, black men were restricted to service in four segregated regiments under white officers or in secondary roles such as cooks.
 Thus, many saw a better opportunity for advancement in potentially forming parts of the new volunteer units.

 North Carolina had elected a Republican, Daniel Lindsay Russell, in 1896 through a strategy dubbed Fusionism organized by a coalition of Republicans and Populists, in which black Republican voters had played a significant role.
 Some North Carolinian blacks who had created informal militia units upon the outbreak of the war asked Russell to formally incorporate them into the state's contingent to be pressed into federal service.
 The United States Department of War had requested that North Carolina muster two white infantry regiments and a battery of artillery.
 Mindful of the political debt he owed to his black constituents, Russell sent one of his advisers, J. C. L. Harris, to Washington D.C. to persuade the War Department to either swap the artillery battery with a black infantry battalion or accept the creation of an all-black regiment.
 United States Senator Marion Butler, a Fusionist, attempted to persuade white officials to support the scheme by arguing that black men could "stand the climate of Cuba and are anxious to enlist".
 The department officially refused to alter its requested quota, and North Carolinian Fusionists including Washington Recorder of Deeds Henry P. Cheatham, Congressman George Henry White, and Senator Jeter Connelly Pritchard joined in the effort and lobbied the president for his assent.